Blotz/blotz.github.io/content/posts/blog/2022-07-21-Random-does-not-equal-random.md

 Random numbers are a core part of cryptography.

 They are used in encryption due to the fact that it is much harder to guess a randomly generated password than it is to guess any other kind of password.
-This core concept has resulted in random number generater being an integeral part of cryptography.
+This core concept has resulted in random number generation/generators becoming an integeral part of cryptography.

 This would be fine if it weren't for the fact that computers suck at being random.
 Computers work with exactness and precision.
 They were designed to.